 A typical MES display with charts for easily viewing historical information

 We take our certifications, accreditations and H&S very seriously.
-As such we have attained Premier Integrator status with Inductive Automation for Ignition and an OEE Downtime Accreditation from Sepasoft.
-BIJC are externally audited by SAMS for our H&S, and are SafeContractor Approved.
+As such we have attained Premier Integrator status with Inductive Automation for Ignition and an OEE Downtime Gold Integrator for Sepasoft.
+BIJC is a certified ISO 9001-2015 and ISO 14001-2015 company, and we are externally audited by SAMS for our H&S, and are SafeContractor and CHAS Approved.

-BIJC Limited was started by Chris Taylor.
+Chris Taylor is the Managing Director at BIJC.
 The primary focus of the company is to provide data and control visualisation services to customers in the industrial and manufacturing sectors.
 In practice this means the real-time and historical display of critical infrastructure or manufacturing equipment and the intelligent but intuitive analysis of trends and data.
 Chris Taylor's work history began as an apprentice electrician at Seeboard, from there he spent two years as a controls engineer in food manufacturing and packaging.
 After this he worked as a senior commissioning engineer with emergency power systems, working all over the world.
 He then became the technical director of an engineering company that specialised in critical power systems for global banking, energy and data centres.
 Finally, before BIJC Limited, Chris was the head of electrical and controls engineering for a wind turbine manufacturer.
-Chris has been a corporate Member of the Institution of Diesel and Gas Turbine Engineers (MIDGTE) since 1997 and is also a Member of the Institution of Engineering and Technology (MIET) since 2005.
+Chris has been a corporate Member of the Institution of Power Engineers (IPowerE) since 1997 and is also a Member of the Institution of Engineering and Technology (MIET) since 2005.
 He holds a gold certification with Inductive Automation’s “Ignition” system.
 In 2014 he was invited to the Inductive Automation users’ conference where he presented a lecture about using SCADA based systems for product development and simulation.
 He was also awarded a “Firebrand” award for his use of SCADA systems in the power industry.